jwshkrel/407-week3-assignment1-bank-loan-data/README.md

 **Assignment**

-Your goal is to use K-means analysis and logistic regression to process this data.
+Your goal is to use classification to process this data.
 Imagine you have been hired as a consulant by the marketing team for the bank to answer the following questions:

-1. How do customers segment?
-Can you identify different, distinctive features that characterize these different segments?
-2. Can you predict which customers will subscribe to a term deposit?
+1. Can you predict which customers will subscribe to a term deposit?
-3. How does the likelihood of subscription correlate with the customer segments?
-4. What advice do you have for where to put our marketing dollars right now?
+2. What advice do you have for where to put our marketing dollars right now?

+Please be thoughtful about how you process data and evaluate your results.
+Refer to the rubric for guidance on how to produce reports.